Cronenworth, Padres rally to stun Dodgers 5-3 to reach NLCS

 But Anderson outpitched Musgrove, holding the Padres to two hits through five innings.

-Will Smith hit a sacrifice fly against Steven Wilson with the bases loaded in the seventh for a 3-0 lead, but Hill prevented further damage.
+Will Smith hit a sacrifice fly against Steven Wilson with the bases loaded in the seventh for a 3-0 lead, but winning pitcher Tim Hill prevented further damage.

-The Dodgers were left with a massive disappointment.
-Manager Dave Roberts predicted during spring training that they would win the World Series.
+The Dodgers will be left with an empty feeling.
 They won the NL West for the ninth time in 10 seasons and finished 22 games ahead of San Diego.
 The Dodgers went 14-5 against the Padres in the regular season and had won nine straight regular-season series against them.

+“These guys dominated us all year long, but we got hot at the right time.
+And you see the unity in this group, this fan base — we wanted to give it to these people so bad,” Musgrove said.
+“It’s a good feeling.”

 Musgrove was trying for his second straight playoff series-clinching win.
 On Sunday night, he dominated the New York Mets at Citi Field, allowing just one hit and one walk in seven innings in a 6-0 win that sent the Padres to the NLDS.